 During this time, you continue to report the old way but you include BETC/TAS classifications.

 We discuss discrepancies in reporting and statements of differences with you during this transition time.

 - Transition Period

-- Described as the process of becoming a GWA Reporter for IPAC, Payment, or Collections.
-The process includes three different phases: preparation, parallel reporting, and implementation.
+- The transition Period is the time when you are becoming a GWA Reporter for IPAC, Payment, or Collections.
+The transition process has 3 phases: preparation, parallel reporting (the "testing period") and implementation.

 Last modified 01/22/20